Practicing celibacy isn’t uncommon or abnormal as people make it seem. What’s the rush?

-I think it’s safe to say that at 24-years-old I’m old and mature enough to have open discussions about sex.
-I also thinks it’s important that as a society we discuss sex to erase the stigmas associated around sex to reduce the high volume of STD, HIV and AIDs cases.
-By the end of 2012 1.2 million people were living with HIV and in 2014 over forty-four thousand Americans were diagnosed.
+I think it’s safe to say that at twenty-something I’m old and mature enough to have open discussions about sex.
+I also think it’s important that as a society we discuss sex to erase the stigmas associated with sex to reduce the high volume of STD, HIV and AIDs cases.
+By the end of 2012 1.2 million people were living with HIV and in 2014 over 44,000 Americans were diagnosed with HIV.
 So yes, we should talk about sex.
-Not just for pleasure but just as much for protection of mental, emotional and physical health.
+Not just for pleasure but just as much for the protection of mental, emotional and physical health.

 Stay strong Christopher*, stay strong.

 But our small discussion made me think about whether I’m practicing celibacy at the moment or if I just ain’t doing IT.
 I decided to take the celibacy pledge over a year ago when I promised myself to build a better relationship with God.
 Not because I wanted to hold myself to a higher degree of sanctification than others but because there is no value or purpose in meaningless sex.
 It’s not that I just want to wait until marriage, but for the right person and the right time.
-If that happens to be marriage or even a bit sooner than I’ll be okay with that as long as I know the time is right.
+If that happens to be when I get married I’ll be okay with the wait.
 Basically, what’s the rush?
 Sex is not the only thing that changes the dynamic of a relationship or marriage.
 But sex is rushed.
 If you aren’t firm on your stance of premarital sex the message you receive will most likely be the wrong one.

 Practicing celibacy isn’t uncommon or abnormal as people make it seem.
 It’s no different than acknowledging for health purposes you need to go on a diet.
 If you don’t like your body image or on the brink of high blood pressure, you need a change.
 I’m not saying my sex life was that full but you have to know whether what you’re doing is even right for your body.Who cares if everyone is doing it.
 Just because everyone is grubbing on McRib sandwiches (that may or may not be made of real pork) doesn’t mean you have to, too.
-It’s something that honestly shouldn’t even be questioned but when it’s brought to attention should be just as accepted than a heavy sex life.
 Why is it so hard to believe in celibacy?

 *- names have been changed